 Anywhere in the Sierra Laguna would be amazing, and most of all, new to me, so I was excited regardless of the trail chosen.

-After a 30 minutes walk we went down in a small canyon where I could show my absolute clumsiness in dealing with boulders, especially the ascent.
+After a 30 minutes walk, we went down a small canyon where I could show my absolute clumsiness in dealing with boulders, especially the ascent.

 I felt totally useless.